“Compliance begins with the board of directors and senior executives setting the proper tone for the rest of the company.”

 Clovis Oncology and Hughes v.
 Hu

 The plaintiffs alleged that while later stages of the clinical trial revealed the drug would not get approved for market by the FDA, and while the board was advised that the drug had “serious, undisclosed side effects,” the board ignored these red flags and allowed the company to mislead the market regarding the drug’s efficacy—fiduciary breaches that caused the company to experience a significant decline in market capitalization.
 Relying on the court’s position in Marchand that boards must be attuned to “compliance issues intrinsically critical to the company,” the Clovis court found that the plaintiffs adequately plead that the board “consciously ignored red flags that revealed a mission critical failure” to comply with applicable guidelines and regulations, and failed to correct the company’s inaccurate reporting.
-Whether the allegations raised by the plaintiffs will be successful in later phases of the litigation remains to be seen, but the Clovis decision serves as an instructive reminder to boards that their oversight duties encompass both a requirement to implement a reporting system or controls, as well as a process to monitor and oversee that system or controls.
+In March 2020, Clovis settled this lawsuit and agreed to pay $2.3 million in attorney fees.
+Clovis also agreed to adopt certain corporate governance reforms, including: (1) establishing a management-level committee to oversee disclosures; (2) adding an independent director to the board; and (3) implementing improvements to the company’s whistleblower program.
+The Clovis decision and settlement serve as an instructive reminder to boards that their oversight duties encompass a requirement to implement a reporting system or controls, as well as a process to monitor and oversee that system and controls.

 Finally, in the 2020 case of Hughes v.
 Xiaoming Hu, the Delaware Court of Chancery allowed a Caremark claim to proceed against the directors of a China-based technology company.
 After the company disclosed material weaknesses in its financial controls and had to restate three years of financial statements, the plaintiffs filed a shareholder derivative suit alleging that the defendants “consciously failed to establish a board-level system of oversight…choosing instead to rely blindly on management while devoting patently inadequate time to the necessary tasks.”
 In allowing the plaintiffs’ action to proceed, the court pointed to allegations in the complaint that the company’s audit committee “met sporadically, devoted inadequate time to its work, had clear notice of irregularities, and consciously turned a blind eye to their continuation.”
 The court also considered the allegation that the company lacked personnel with sufficient expertise on US generally accepted accounting principles (GAAP) and SEC disclosure requirements as they relate to equity investment transactions.
 This case is currently pending.